MultiSafepay/openapi/README.md

     type: string
     writeOnly: true
     description: |
-      A write-only payment token; if supplied, it will be converted into a payment instrument and be set as the `defaultPaymentInstrument`.
-The value of this property will override the `defaultPaymentInstrument` in the case that both are supplied.
-The token may only be used once before it is expired.
+      A write-only payment token.
+If supplied, it is converted into a payment instrument and set as the `defaultPaymentInstrument`.
+If both are supplied, the value of this property overrides the `defaultPaymentInstrument.
+The token can only be used once before it expires.
   defaultPaymentInstrument:
     $ref: ./PaymentInstrument.yaml
   createdTime: